We have all heard the expression, “older and wiser!”

 So, the great question is, “knowing what you know now, what would you tell your younger self!”

 There are a bunch of things I’d say to myself.
 Too many, I’m sure.
-But as reported previously I’ve given up on simplicity.
+But as reported before, I’ve given up on simplicity.

 - Find a passion and embrace it.
 Then get it out there.
 Develop it.
 Compete.
 Believe in your capacity to steadily improve – you will if you keep at it.
 Plus finding your way will be easier as doors open for those with genuine passion.

-- On the other hand, you can deprioritize your passions, or convince yourself you have none.
-Prepare, then, to compartmentalize your work life as ” income” that can support other interests (family, hobbies).
-This is not a bad thing.
-But, for some, this will leave you feeling empty.
+- On the other hand, forget your passions, or convince yourself you have none.
+With your work life compartmentalized as ” income” that can support other interests (family, hobbies), you can be happy.
+This works for many, but for some, impossible to sustain.

 - Don’t take that critical inner voice too seriously, because it will talk you out of “foolish” things (like following your passions).
 That voice is always there.